 Mascara.
 It’s most people’s “desert island” makeup pick and for good reason.
 Even without doing anything else, throw on a couple coats and it’s drab to fab.
 Right?!

-Per ush, I’ve tried a crap ton of better-for-you mascaras but I wanted to keep this list to my top three picks only, which is NOT EASY!
+Per ush, I’ve tried a crap ton of better-for-you mascaras but I wanted to highlight my top three picks with in-depth reviews, which is NOT EASY!
 As the ethical beauty realm continues to boom, formulas improve and competition gets tighter and tighter.
 There are SO MANY great formulas out there now that deliver across all categories making this list a true challenge to curate.

 But before we continue, let’s make sure we are on the same page.
 Here’s what’s important to me in a mascara: